KorWolf/Refs-of-Work/README.md

 All rights are reserved.
 2025 @ KorWolf.
-Do not use my art of voice for AI in any way.
+Do not use my art or voice for AI in any way.
 All of my work is AI free.